Spades Rules

 - Spades is always the trump suit

-- Extra tricks create bags and penalties
+- Extra tricks count as bags and can lead to penalties

-- Nil bids can drastically affect scoring
+- Nil bids create high-risk scoring swings

 - The first team to reach the target score wins